image-965676-july_4_2022-c51ce.gif

 The Kitchen will now be serving lunch at noon Monday - Friday

-We are taking orders for our engraved brick project!!!!
+June 30th is the last day that we are taking orders for our engraved brick project!!!!

 This is a wonderful way to memorialize a loved one at the Maple Street Church.
 The bricks will be added to those we currently have in the front of the church.